jefflunt/glint-box/README.md

+## Prerequisites

+1. Raspberry Pi Rev B. board
+2. SD card imaged with the 2012-08-16-wheezy-raspbian image (or possibly newer than this)

+## Build
-First, start with a freshly imaged Raspberry Pi OS image.
-I'm using the Debian (wheezy) for my builds.

-When the Raspberry Pi first boots up and you see the config screen:
+Starting with a freshly imaged Raspberry Pi SD card, when the Raspberry Pi first boots up and you see the config screen, and do the following:

-    Go to the "memory_split" section and change the option to "128 128MiB for ARM, 128 MiB for VideoCore"
+1. Go to the "memory_split" section and change the option to "128 128MiB for ARM, 128 MiB for VideoCore"
+2. Go to the "expand_rootfs" section and expand the root partition to fill your SD card.
+The standard 1.7GiB doesn't seem to be enough out of the box for `git` and all the other dependencies.
+I've run into problems during the very last steps where the last binary or two ran out of space, like just before I was about to start up RetroArch.
+3. Changing the root filesystem (FS) size requires a reboot.
+When it prompts you to reboot, do it.

 Then, clone this project somewhere and run the `pre-update.sh` script